Cognigy/cognigy-mongodb-helm-chart/README.md

         rootPassword: "" # enter password

    ```
 2. **Set the same root password in `metrics` section via `metrics.password` variable** for prometheus metrics container to be able to connect to the database, otherwise the deployment will crash.
-3. If you migrate to Helm chart from the previous installation, you can get the existing password with:
-    ```
-    kubectl get secret cognigy-mongo-server -ojsonpath='{.data.mongo-initdb-root-password}' | base64 --decode
-    ```
-4. Create another secure password and set it for replica set in `auth.replicaSetKey` variable.
+3.f Create another secure password and set it for replica set in `auth.replicaSetKey` variable.
 This password is used to authenticate replicas in their internal communication.
-5. Set the `size` of the MongoDB persistent volume under `persistence` according to your requirements.
+4. Set the `size` of the MongoDB persistent volume under `persistence` according to your requirements.
 We set it recommended value of `50GB` for Cognigy.AI installation by default.
-6. OPTIONAL: configure other parameters in `values.yaml` as required.
+5. OPTIONAL: configure other parameters in `values.yaml` as required.

 ## Installing the Chart
 After the parameters are set a new release can be deployed via Helm into `mongodb` namespace, use proper values.yaml file if you copied and renamed it before:
 ```
 helm upgrade --install -n mongodb mongodb ./charts/bitnami/mongodb --values values.yaml --create-namespace
 ```
+Pods are created one by one, so you need to wait a bit.
 To verify all pods are in a ready state, you can execute:
 ```
 kubectl get pods -n mongodb
 ```